insitro/redun/README.md

 [File(path=prog, hash=2f43c23c), File(path=prog2, hash=b4537ad7)]
 ```

-Notice, two of the compile jobs are cached (`prog.c` and `prog2.c`), but compiling the library `lib.c` and the downstream link steps correctly rerun.
+Notice, two of the compile jobs are cached (`prog.c` and `prog2.c`), but compiling the library `lib.c` and the downstream link steps are correctly rerun.

 Check out the [examples](examples/) for more example workflows and features of redun.
 Also, see the [design notes](https://insitro.github.io/redun/design.html) for more information on redun's design.